 A series of RCN workshops on the topic of mmW wireless will be held in US institutions twice every year.
 The objective of the workshops is to bring the academic and industrial researchers together, along with key governmental stakeholders, to exchange ideas and information, facilitate collaborations, and to identify new directions and initiatives to advance the research and development of mmW wireless technology.

-mmW RCN Youtube Channel (with archived live streams)
+mmW RCN Youtube Channel (with archived live streams from workshops)

 General topics of interest and discussion in the RCN (please see the CFPs for specific themes) include but are not limited to:

 - Antenna architectures: phased arrays, lens arrays, multi-aperture/multi-beam architectures